earlfogel/UltraRogue/README.md

 Use the 'F' command to fight a group of monsters.
 I.e., when the monster you are fighting dies, urogue picks another and keeps going.
-Fights end when there are no more monsters in reach, or when you are too weak or injured to continue.
+Fights end when there are no more monsters in reach, or when you are too weak, sick, hungry or injured to continue.

 There are fewer interruptions when fighting, and fewer messages to distract you.
 If you are much stronger than the monsters around